 Min-cost Bipartite Matching with Delays

-Itai Ashlagi, Yossi Azar, Moses Charikar, Ashish Chiplunkar, Ofir Geri, Haim Kaplan, and Rahul Makhijani
+Itai Ashlagi, Yossi Azar, Moses Charikar, Ashish Chiplunkar, Ofir Geri, Haim Kaplan, Rahul Makhijani, Yuyi Wang, and Roger Wattenhofer

 Computeron was a voluntary student project dedicated to fixing old computers and donating them to charity.
 Presentations from a tutorial I have taught as part of this project are available here (Hebrew only).